ColleagueRiley/Clipboard-Copy-Paste/README.md

 Get the clipboard data as a Unicode string via [`GetClipboardData`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getclipboarddata)

-If the data is NULL, you should close the clipboard via [`CloseClipboard`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-closeclipboard)
+If the data is NULL, you should close the clipboard using [`CloseClipboard`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-closeclipboard)

 ```c
 HANDLE hData = GetClipboardData(CF_UNICODETEXT);